Agriculture Related Project Funding

 Alternative Land Use Services (ALUS)

-Mountain View County has entered into a partnership with Alternative Land Use Services (ALUS) to manage and deliver a community-led, producer-delivered environmental projects, utilizing the ALUS program model to establish demonstrations projects, with a focus on the conservation, restoration, protection or enhancement of wetlands.
+Mountain View County has a successful partnership with Alternative Land Use Services (ALUS) Canada (a Weston family initiative) to manage and deliver community-led, producer-delivered environmental projects, utilizing the ALUS program model to establish demonstration projects, with a focus on the conservation, restoration, protection or enhancement of wetlands.

 The ALUS programs pays farmers to retain and reconstruct natural areas such as wetlands, grasslands, riparian areas and treed areas that benefits include habitat for fish and wildlife including waterfowl, species at risk and native pollinator insects, cleaner air and water, and sustainable food production on working landscapes.

-A call for applications has been launched for potential projects with a wetland focus.
+A call for applications is once again underway in 2020 for potential projects with a wetland focus.
 Producers interested in converting marginal cropland including areas around bogs, swamps, marshes or shallow open water, areas of saline soil, into tame forages or native prairie mixtures should contact should consider making an application under the program for funding.
-As well as those wanting to fence off wetlands or riparian areas or interested in enhancing these areas with native grasses, trees and shrubs or the protection of native stands should contact Lorelee Grattidge the Sustainable Agricultural Specialist with Mountain View County at 403-335-3311 ext 163 or via email at email@example.com
+As well as those wanting to fence off wetlands or riparian areas or interested in enhancing these areas with native grasses, trees and shrubs or the protection of native stands should contact Lorelee Grattidge, Sustainable Agricultural Specialist with Mountain View County, at 403-335-3311 ext 163 or via email at email@example.com

 Alternative Land Use Services (ALUS) has projects throughout five provinces, their goal is to create a healthy landscape that sustains agriculture, wildlife and natural spaces for all Canadians.
 For more information on ALUS please visit their website: http://alus.ca/